syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Create-PDF-document-in-Blazor.md

 {% endtabs %}

-N> Note: Introduced a new runtime permission model for the Android SDK version 23 and above.
+N> Introduced a new runtime permission model for the Android SDK version 23 and above.
 So, include the following code for enabling the Android file provider to save and view the generated PDF document.

 1. Create a new XML file with the name of `file_paths.xml` under the Android project Resources/xml folder and add the following code in it.